SamChou19815/OConquer/MANUAL.md

 ## How to Play

 You play the game by submitting a program that control your military unit.
+If the programs compile, then the game will start.

+The game runs in descrete rounds on a `map_width` times `map_height` world map.
+In each round, we will sequentially execute all the programs of all the existing military unit in the world map to decide their action, then we execute their action.
+The new produced military unit in this round will also execute their program.

+The game ends when one sides completely wipes the other side from the map, or when the game round reached `max_turns`, and we count the number of occupied territory to declare the winner (which may be a draw).

-Besides the program control, if your military unit is in a city, the In each round, the program should decide the action of itself, which is one of the followings:
+Besides the program control, if your military unit is in a city, then its number of soldiers will increase by city level times `increase_soldier_factor`.

+In each round, the program should decide the action of itself, which is one of the followings: